Skip to main content

 4

-The operator starter serves on port 3300 by default.
-Open it in your browser and sign in with the seeded credentials from the starter README.
+Local development serves on port 3300 by default.
+Open it and sign in with the seeded credentials from the project README.

 Next steps